dharaneesh-s/dharaneesh-s/README.md

 👋 Hi, I’m Dharaneesh
 💻 Currently pursuing masters degree in Business Analytics at university of utah.
-👨🏽‍💻 Currently growing my skillset in the field of Data analysis and Data engineering 📫 Reach me @ dharaneeshraju@gmail.com
+👨🏽‍💻 Currently growing my skillset in the field of Data analysis and Data engineering.
+📫 Reach me @ dharaneeshraju@gmail.com

 <!---